saxxamsinghania/Online-Food-Delivery-System/README.md

 This will create the required tables and models.

 Adding the required sample data to the app:
-Navigate to the [Insert_commands.sql](/Insert_commands.sql) file and run it using the MySQL Workbench, this will add all the restaurants and menu to our database.
+Navigate to the [Insert_commands.sql](/Insert_commands.sql) file and run it using the MySQL Workbench, this will add all the restaurants, menu items and delivery person's details into our database.

 ## Usage